 Your flight is probably going to be the one part of your holiday that is more stressful, because you need to find one that suits your needs and everything else has to fit around it.
 For instance, you can’t suddenly decide you want to fly on a Monday and expect there to be a flight at the exact time you want!
 It’s also a case of watching prices and jumping when you see a price that is as low as you think you’re going to get.
 It’s a case of patience, but it can be done.

 Accommodation is only a problem because of the amount of choice, so I’d always recommend heading to TripAdvisor for honest reviews and pictures, without relying too much on the hotel website information, which is often inflated to make it sound better than it is!
 Draw up a short-list of your requirements and find a hotel or apartment that suits your needs.
 TripAdvisor is also probably the best place to head to find out where exactly your potential accommodation is, and how far a walk it is to the main tourist streets.

 If this all sounds a little too much for you, then there are websites that will put together your own bespoke package deal, such as Travel Republic and Sunshine etc. Whilst you’re still searching for deals and putting together your holiday as you want it, you have the back-up of customer services if you book it all through one agency, so you always have someone to call if you’re unsure.

 DIY or Travel Agent?
 I’d always go DIY.

-Disclaimer: this post was produced by Airparks Services.
+DISCLOSURE: This post was produced and sponsored by Airparks Services.